SalishSeaCast/docs/work_env/hg_version_control.rst

 ==================

 Mercurial uses the file specified by :kbd:`ignore` in the :kbd:`[ui]` configuration section to define a set of ignore patterns that will be applied to all repos.
+Like your Mercurial configuration, you need to set this up on each machine that you use Mercurial on.
 The recommended path and name for that file is :file:`$HOME/.hgignore`.

 You should create or edit your :file:`$HOME/.hgignore` file to contain::